FAQ

 What is ComfyUI Skills for OpenClaw?

-It lets an agent take natural-language requests, map them to workflow parameters, submit jobs to one or more ComfyUI servers, wait for completion, and download the generated images automatically.
+It lets an agent take natural-language requests, map them to workflow parameters via the CLI, submit jobs to one or more ComfyUI servers, wait for completion, and download the generated images automatically.

 Can this project work with multiple ComfyUI servers?